EliahKagan/subaudit/README.md

 ## About the name

-This library is called "subaudit" because it provides a way to effectively *sub*scribe to and un*sub*scribe from a *sub*set of audit events rather than all of them.
+This library is called “subaudit” because it provides a way to effectively *sub*scribe to and un*sub*scribe from a *sub*set of audit events rather than all of them.